Search our site

 Fine, gemmy, doubly-terminated crystal of chondrodite on calcite.
 The chondrodite crystal measures 1.3 cm and fluoresces yellow under SW UV.
 5.2 x 3.7 x 2.5 cm.

-Looking very similar to "moor's-head" elbaite from Elba Island, this is a fine miniature from Burma!
+Looking very similar to "moor's-head" elbaite from Elba Island, this is a fine small cabinet specimen from Burma!
 The main crystal measures 2.7 cm and is doubly-terminated.
 8.3 x 6.9 x 5.1 cm.

 From the 2007 find, pale yellow-green clusters of adamite to 2.8 cm are on a limonitic matrix.
 Except for the crystal form, this specimen is very similar to the adamite from Ojuela.
 Unlike most of the new specimens, this one also has isolated, prismatic crystals of adamite present.
 Fluorescent.
 8.9 x 6.3 x 5.7 cm.